Riderman56/Master_Arbeit/README.md

 <br>
 If you want to run the code on your machine please search for '##user'
 <br>
-to find the lines where adjustments are needed or customization possible.
+to find the lines where adjustments are needed or customization is possible.